-According to the IRS website, over 120 million tax returns were filed using the e-file software system in 2015.
+According to the IRS website, over 128 million individual tax returns were filed using the e-file software system in 2016 (tax year 2015).
 They expect that number to continue to grow, as taxpayers get more comfortable with the electronic filing of tax returns.
 There are some big advantages to e-file, and most individuals will be hard pressed to find any disadvantages.

 Perhaps the biggest benefit of the IRS e-file system is that it is electronically-based.
 The software is specifically written to take advantage of a computer's ability to accurately add and subtract numbers on tax forms.
 Computers are also great at accurately storing information; thereby letting the filer walk away from their tax return and restarting the process later on.

 The e-file software programs are extremely sophisticated in their approach to gathering information.
 This efficiency also saves the filer time when preparing tax returns.
 Typically, the e-file partners' system would use an interviewing technique to see which sections of each form apply to a taxpayer.
 The interview process can quickly determine if a tax deduction or credit applies to an individual.

 Another advantage of the IRS e-file system is that all of the tax forms are immediately available to complete.
 This eliminates the need to run to a local library or post office to find a special form.
 The time saved with the entire electronic process can be substantial.

 One common misconception is that electronic exchange of information over the Internet is not secure.
 With the sophisticated security algorithms used today, that threat is minimized.
 This makes the government's e-file process fast, accurate, and secure.